5 ways to make your alumni program more accessible to all your alumni

 Events have and will always be at the forefront of your alumni programming.
 However, the pandemic has completely transformed the way alumni events are now being hosted.
 An increasing number of institutions are choosing to include virtual events in their alumni programming owing to strict social distancing measures in place.

 Virtual events allow more flexibility and that’s also a major reason behind this format seeing a huge traction over the last few months.
 As your alumni mostly stay confined to their homes, time and location are no longer a constraint when it comes to participation.
-Moreover, events like social mixers and happy hours hosted virtually are also helping institutions provide their alumni with much needed respite in the face of rising anxiety and stress due to isolation.
+Moreover, events like social mixers and happy hours hosted virtually are also helping institutions provide their alumni with some much-needed respite in the face of rising anxiety and stress due to isolation.

 2. Career support networks

-Career support networks offer incredible opportunities for alumni and students to interact with one another, increasing chances of students landing job offers, internships, and finding the right mentors.
+Career support networks offer incredible opportunities for alumni and students to interact with one another, increasing the chances of students landing job offers, internships, and finding the right mentors.
 For your alumni community, a career support network acts as a great source for professional networking opportunities and helps alumni make valuable connections to further accelerate their careers.

 While traditional job fairs or in-person networking sessions are currently on hold due to the pandemic, institutions have switched to the virtual format to host these events.
-Here’s how Dartmouth College’s Alumni Relations Office is supporting their 2020 graduates via a special program called Dartmouth Career Support Network 2020.

 3. Alumni Business Directory